mattmannion/wordpress-live-reload-starter/readme.md

 # About

 This repo is for setting up a live reloading session for wordpress or php projects.
 The browser will reload on file change just like a nodejs project would.
 Tested only [**Localwp**](https://localwp.com/), I will test others in the future.
-This starter also assumes basic understand of [**Webpack**](https://webpack.js.org/) configuration.
+This starter also assumes basic understanding of [**Webpack**](https://webpack.js.org/) configuration.
 It is setup for TS and SCSS by default.
 I can add other setups in other branches if requested.

 ## Live Reload